adasprilla/TouchPad-Gestures/README.md

 Note on some uncommon systems `libinput-gestures-setup start` may fail to start the application returning you a message _Don't know how to invoke libinput-gestures.desktop_.
-If you get this, install the dex package, preferably from your system packages repository, and try again.
+If you get this error message, install the dex package, preferably from your system packages repository, and try again.

 ### UPGRADE